Aliases for GJA8 Gene

 GeneCards Summary for GJA8 Gene

 GJA8 (Gap Junction Protein Alpha 8) is a Protein Coding gene.
-Diseases associated with GJA8 include cataract 1, multiple types and cataract microcornea syndrome.
-Among its related pathways are Development Slit-Robo signaling and Signaling in Gap Junctions.
-GO annotations related to this gene include channel activity and gap junction channel activity.
-An important paralog of this gene is GJC2.
+Diseases associated with GJA8 include Cataract 1, Multiple Types and Cataract Microcornea Syndrome.
+Among its related pathways are Vesicle-mediated transport and Development Slit-Robo signaling.
+Gene Ontology (GO) annotations related to this gene include channel activity and gap junction channel activity.
+An important paralog of this gene is GJA3.

 Gap channels (gap junctions) are specialized cell-cell contacts that provide direct intracellular communication.
 They allow passive diffusion of molecules up to 1 kDa, including nutrients, metabolites (glucose), ions (K+, Ca2+) and second messengers (IP3, cAMP).